 Measuring the customer experience correctly is the focus of most contact center leaders.
 Beyond just CX measurement we want to thrill our customers; go beyond just customer satisfaction.
 However many companies are struggling with their measurement programs and taking the correct actions necessary to improve the customer experience.
 A Temkin study says only 25% of Fortune 500 companies measure and take decisive actions.
 So now what?

 Jim will share insights on 4 different CX measures with industry examples.
 He will reveal 5 common misconceptions and 5 specific actions to take to improve results.
 Co-presenter, Andrew Neff will highlight two relevant corporate examples of what worked … and what didn’t.
-Register now to get access to this webinar where they uncover:

 - Leading Customer Experience (CX) Measures